Reviews

 Your mileage may vary.
 I'm just one nerd with opinions.

-If you want one daily puzzle to obsess over, the kind you text your friends about and argue over at lunch — Wordle.
-It's perfect for that and nothing else.
+If you want one daily puzzle to obsess over, the kind you text your friends about and argue over at lunch.
+Wordle.
+Perfect for that and nothing else.

-If you want turn-based games with the biggest community on the planet, where you can always find an opponent — Words With Friends.
-Just bring your wallet, because you'll need power-ups to compete at higher levels.
+If you want turn-based games with the biggest community on the planet, where you can always find an opponent.
+Words With Friends.
+Bring your wallet though, you'll need power-ups to compete at higher levels.

-If you want the classic Boggle feel without the pay-to-win garbage, where skill actually determines who wins — also LexiClash, honestly.
+If you want the classic Boggle feel without pay-to-win garbage, where skill actually determines who wins.
+Also LexiClash, honestly.
 I tried to find another option.
-I couldn't.
+Couldn't.

-Here's the thing about word games that none of these app descriptions capture: they make you feel smart.
+The thing about word games that none of these app descriptions capture: they make you feel smart.
 Not in a pretentious way.
 In a "holy crap, I found QUATERNION in a 4x4 grid" way.
-That moment of recognition, when your brain connects letters that nobody else connected — that's the dopamine hit I've been chasing since I was twelve.
+That moment of recognition, when your brain connects letters that nobody else connected.
+That's the dopamine hit I've been chasing since I was twelve.

 The best word games preserve that feeling.
 The worst ones bury it under monetization and gimmicks.